Glossary of technical writing terms

 online documentation

-Documentation that is designed to be read from a screen.
+Online documentation is documentation that is designed to be read from a screen.
 Usually, online documentation contains context-sensitive help.
 Online documentation is separate from the software, unlike embedded help.
+Refer also to printed documentation.

 online help